catallog/django-ext_fields/README.md

 # ExtFields
-An Django decorator to allow arbitrary data storing in models.
+A Django decorator to allow arbitrary data storing in models.

 ## Motivation
 We work with a very heterogeneous product catalog.
 It ranges from structural pieces like pipes and electrical switches to furnitures and clothes.